Coeur d'Alene people: Name

 The French name Cœur d'Alêne translates to "heart of an awl".
 The name is first recorded by the Lewis and Clark Expedition (1805) and was later popularly said to have been given by French traders to one of the chiefs of the tribe noted for his stinginess.

 The alternative name Skitswish is recorded by Alexander Henry the younger in 1810 (as Skeetshue) and by George Gibbs in Pacific Railroad Report vol. 1 (1853).
 This is an exonym used by the Sahaptin.

 The self-designation Schi̲tsu'umsh is reported from Coeur d'Alene phrasebooks since the 1970s.

 A modern speaker of Coeur d'Alene was reported as interpreting this name as "the discovered people".

+The federally recognized tribe was named the Coeur D'Alene Tribe of the Coeur D'Alene Reservation, but they shortened it to Coeur D'Alene Tribe.

 Geography

-Historically, the Coeur d'Alene lived in what would become the Panhandle region of Idaho and neighboring areas of what is today eastern Washington and western Montana, occupying an area of more than 3.5 million acres (14,164 km2) of grass-covered hills, camas-prairie, forested mountains, lakes, marshes and river habitat.
+Historically, the Coeur d'Alene lived in what would become the Panhandle region of Idaho and neighboring areas of what is today eastern Washington and western Montana, occupying an area of more than 3.5 million acres (14,164 km2) of grass-covered hills, camas-prairie, forested mountains, lakes, marshes, and river habitat.
 The territory extended from the southern end of Lake Pend Oreille in the north, running along the Bitterroot Range of Montana in the east, to the Palouse and North Fork of the Clearwater River in the south, to Steptoe Butte and up to just east of Spokane Falls in the west.
 At the center of this region was Lake Coeur d'Alene.
 The abundant natural resources included trout, salmon, and whitefish.
 The tribe supplemented hunting and gathering activities by fishing the St. Joe and Spokane rivers.
 They used gaff hooks, spears, nets, traps and angled for fish.